data-liberation-project/texas-maerts/README.md

 ## `data/MAERT_lookup.csv`

-Lookup table of all scraped MAERTs.
-A Regulated Entity can have more than one MAERT.
-A permit number can have more than one MAERT.

 | column name              | description                                                                                            |
 | ------------------------ | ------------------------------------------------------------------------------------------------------ |
 | `rn_number`              | Each site location is issued a unique 11-digit identification number called an RN (e.g., RN123456789). |